department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/Internationalization/Translations.md

 ## Using Translations

 Translation values are accessed via the `useTranslation` hook.
-This hook creates a translation function for a namespace constant provided as an argument.
-If no namespace is provided, it will default to `common`.
+This hook creates a translation function for a namespace or list of namespaces provided as an argument.

 ```
-const t = useTranslation(NAMESPACE.CLAIMS)
+const { t } = useTranslation(NAMESPACE.CLAIMS)
 ```

 For basic usage, the translation function takes in the desired key as the only argument and will resolve to the display value associated with that key.